-New Collars and Harnesses: To allow for growth as puppies outgrow the old ones.
+New collars and harnesses: To allow for growth as puppies outgrow the old ones.
 Check weekly as can grow quickly and become too tight.
 Also, make sure to fit securely, as if too loose puppy can get their jaw or feet caught under/in them or catch on other dogs jaws/feet in them, or catch on objects while playing (can be very dangerous).
-Always remove when they are in their Crate to prevent puppy strangling if collar gets caught in the crate.